nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 2a.
 The list is empty
 > 2a1.
-TaskManager shows “List is empty” message
+TaskManager shows List is empty message
-  Use case ends <br>
+> Use case ends <br>

 #### Use case: Edit Task